skochv04/PBD-Project/report.md

 GRANT SELECT ON ScheduleForStudent to moderator
 GRANT SELECT ON LiveOnlineSynchClasses to moderator GRANT SELECT ON StudentStudies to moderator
+GRANT SELECT ON StudentWebinars to moderator
+GRANT SELECT ON StudentCourses to moderator
 GRANT SELECT ON AllClassParticipants to moderator GRANT SELECT ON AllProgramParticipants to moderator
 ```